 Restrictive measures may be adopted by the UN Security Council, the European Union and individual countries.
 In accordance with the UN Charter, the Security Council adopts restrictive measures through resolutions that are binding on all UN member states.
 Besides applying UN sanctions, the EU may also adopt sanctions by means of decisions or regulations that need to be respected in the national legislation of the EU Member States.
 In accordance with the national act on restrictive measures, Slovenia may also adopt national restrictive measures.
 These are adopted by Government decrees.

 What are the types of restrictive measures?

 The most frequently implemented are financial restrictive measures, which include the freezing of funds in accounts or any dealing with funds and economic resources; restrictions on arms import and export are also common, and so-called travel restrictions, for instance a ban on the entry of specific persons into a country and their transit through its territory.
 In the past, it was more common to impose general sanctions against countries.
-In recent years, targeted sanctions against individuals are more widespread because they are seen as a more effective way to achieve the objectives pursued.
+In recent years, targeted sanctions or smart sanctions against individuals are more widespread because they are seen as a more effective way to achieve the objectives pursued.

 Who is subject to restrictive measures?

 Restrictive measures may be imposed against countries, international organisations, other entities, and legal and natural persons (i.e. companies, heads of state, high officials and others).
 Who is subject to sanctions is specified in sanctions lists contained in the relevant legal acts imposing sanctions.